Health-Union/snowshu/docs/source/user_documentation/user_documentation.rst

 >>> snowshu create --incremental snowshu_replica_hamburger-sandwich

-Once completed you'll get a report with details of the incremental replica.
+Once completed you'll get a report with details of the replica with updated relations.

 Using Your Replica
 ------------------